 The findings from the benchmarking survey revealed that participating DFW workforce programs were more likely than their national counterparts to offer non-workforce development programming (e.g., housing, food or emergency assistance, domestic violence shelter and counseling, re-entry counseling for incarcerated persons, etc.)

-Offering multiple services is important because the region’s community-based nonprofits — often the entry point for low-income, low-credentialed persons seeking assistance — work hard to help their clients access further training and entry-level jobs that are on a pathway to family-sustaining careers.
-In addition to the overall regional survey results, participating DFW agencies learned how their workforce practices aligned with their national peers, but also the areas of opportunity for improvement.
+Offering multiple services is important because the region’s community-based nonprofits — often the entry point for low-income, low-credentialed people seeking assistance — work hard to help their clients access further training and entry-level jobs that are on a pathway to family-sustaining careers.
+In addition to the overall regional survey results, participating DFW agencies learned how their workforce practices aligned with their national peers, alongside areas for improvement.
 Agencies received targeted training through quarterly peer learning forums, facilitated by the Corporation for a Skilled Workforce.

-In 2018, the DFW Workforce Collaborative added one year of targeted technical assistance to interested organization teams to target specific data collection and performance challenges, such as employer engagement, participant follow-up and retention, in addition to the quarterly peer learning forums.
+In 2018, the DFW Workforce Collaborative added one year of targeted technical assistance to interested organizations to target specific data collection and performance challenges such as employer engagement and participant follow-up and retention.
+The agencies participated in quarterly peer learning forums.